 Gamma radiation had a significant effect on germination and seedling growth of both sesame varieties (G. Til 2 and G. Til 6).
 Lower doses, especially 250 Gy, improved or maintained better performance for most traits, including germination, root length, shoot length, seedling weight, and vigour indices.
 As the gamma-ray dose increased, all growth parameters gradually decreased, with the strongest reduction observed at 550 Gy.
 Therefore, 250 Gy was found to be the most suitable dose for inducing variability without severely affecting seedling health in both sesame varieties.

-5. REFRENCES
+5. REFERENCES

 Anbarasan, K., Rajendran, R. and Sivalingam, D. (2015).
 Studies on the mutagenic effectiveness and efficiency of gamma rays, EMS and combined treatment in sesame (Sesamum indicum L.) var.
 TMV 3.
 Research Journal of Pharmaceutical, Biological and Chemical Sciences, 6(4): 589-595.